-The first engineering courses were offered on campus in 1893 and by the turn of the century, Drexel launched the Department of Electrical Engineering, which grew within a decade to become the School of Engineering.
+The first engineering courses in machine construction and mechanical drawing were offered on campus in 1892.
+By the turn of the century, Drexel launched the Department of Electrical Engineering, which grew within a decade to become the School of Engineering.

 Drexel’s first Bachelor of Science in Engineering was established in 1914 as a four-year degree program and matriculated three students.
 Shortly after in 1919, Drexel’s very first co-op began with 152 engineering students.
 In 1945, the school became a college and within four years began offering graduate programs, eventually becoming by 1963 one of the first colleges at Drexel to offer a doctoral program.